jarvist/HollowMountainII-2007to2012/2010/2010-Master.md

 The traverse ledge halfway down space odyssey needs more work.
 Gergely comes down and we work on it together, me putting in more bolts and working new rope out along the traverse, whereas Gergely carefully walked out on the old traverse and rigged the pitch down to Concorde.
 We have a bit of confusion in the middle, as we also have to start a new rope.
-All sorted out, we have a spare 15m of traverse rope that we hide for future use in a cubby hole.
+All sorted out, we have a spare 15 m of traverse rope that we hide for future use in a cubby hole.

 Leaving the bolting kit and rope for future riggers, we have a smooth exit.
 Rather deeper and more effort than I had been intending for this first day's trip, and I was certainly feeling the lack of food as I prussic'ed back up the entrance series, but successfully completed nonetheless.
-In their first day of caving the expedition had rerigged down to -300m!
+In their first day of caving the expedition had rerigged down to -300 m!

 \attrib{Jarvist Moore Frost}

 ### The discovery of Wonderland

 It was another rainy day.
 Arriving not too long ago to the plateau, the thrill of the new possibilities for discovery was boiling in my venes.
 While drinking incountably many cups of tea, we discussed the possibilities with the old lags who are always  the source of infinite wisdom.
-Dave suggested to check out Leopard, the passage that opened from Zimmer, just opposite of Friendship Gallery.
+Dave suggested to check out Leopard, the passage that opened from Zimmer, just opposite of *Friendship Gallery*.
 Martin McGowan had been there some 10 years ago, but information was unclear, and the chances for the continuation there had been at least dubious – so given it is so close to camp, why not give it a go?

 Andy was sort of up to going underground, and I felt super happy to go caving with one of the heroes of the discovery of many underground passages on Mig.
 So the usual endless faffing started, packing good amounts of food, Vitaminski, gas canisters, and some Zganje, and finally, well in the afternoon, we started our descent towards the unknown.